 - 1. Returned to Clean Condition: The site shall be returned to a clean condition after the termination of the use, including free of debris and garbage. - 2.
 Disposal: Unsold food products, trees, greens, or debris generated by the use shall be properly disposed of off the site. - 3.
 Unobstructed Sidewalk: If a sidewalk or walkway in front of the building is used for the temporary use, a minimum width of four feet (4') shall remain unobstructed for pedestrian use. - I. Conditions: The administrator may require additional conditions to mitigate adverse effects on surrounding properties, particularly regarding traffic generated, compressor and pump noise, odor, light and glare, dust, and hours of operation.
 The conditions may include, but not be limited to, any or all of the following: - 1.
 Standards related to the emission of noise, vibration, and other potentially objectionable impacts. - 2.
 Limits on time of day for the conduct of the specified use, including deliveries and maintenance. - 3.
-Other standards necessary to protect the public health, safety, and welfare and mitigate adverse effects on surrounding property. - J. Compliance with Guidelines: The use shall comply with any guidelines, regulations and permitting process required by any authorizing public agencies, including, but not limited to, the Central District Health Department, transportation authority, and the Star city departments.

-K. Failure to comply with general standards will result in the revocation of the temporary use permit by the administrator.
+Other standards necessary to protect the public health, safety, and welfare and mitigate adverse effects on surrounding property. - J. Compliance with Guidelines: The use shall comply with any guidelines, regulations and permitting process required by any authorizing public agencies, including, but not limited to, the Central District Health Department, transportation authority, and the Star city departments. - K. Failure to comply with general standards will result in the revocation of the temporary use permit by the administrator.

-8-4C-3: STANDARDS FOR RETAIL FIREWORKS STANDS:
+8-4C-3: STANDARDS FOR RETAIL FIREWORKS STANDS AND CHRISTMAS TREE SALES LOTS:

-- A. Retail fireworks stands shall be prohibited in residential districts. - B. Firework stands shall comply with General Standards in 8-4C-2 of this title. - C. The applicant or owner shall obtain written approval of the Star Joint Fire Protection District prior to issuance of certificate of occupancy. - D. Dates of fireworks sales shall comply with Idaho Code section 39-2606.
+- A. Retail fireworks stands and Christmas tree sales lots shall be prohibited in residential districts. - B. Firework stands and Christmas tree sales lots shall comply with General Standards in 8-4C-2 of this title, unless otherwise stated. - C. The applicant or owner shall obtain written approval of the Star Joint Fire Protection District prior to issuance of certificate of occupancy. - D. Dates of fireworks sales shall comply with Idaho Code section 39-2606.
 Nonaerial common fireworks may be sold at retail and used beginning at twelve o'clock (12:00) midnight June 23 and ending at twelve o'clock (12:00) midnight July 5 and beginning at twelve o'clock (12:00) midnight December 26 and ending at twelve o'clock (12:00) midnight January 1.
-Fireworks may be sold and used at any time in compliance with permits issued under the provisions of section 39-2605, Idaho Code. - E. Applicant shall comply with the standards for access as determined by the transportation authority.
+Fireworks may be sold and used at any time in compliance with permits issued under the provisions of section 39-2605, Idaho Code.

+- E. Applicant shall comply with the standards for access as determined by the transportation authority.
 Entrance and exit drives shall be designed to prevent traffic hazards and nuisances. - F. A site plan is required showing ingress and egress.
-Proper turn-around and site circulation shall be provided at all times, including signage indicating parking, entrances and exits. - G. Parking areas shall be paved, in vegetative cover, or improved with a dustless material. - H. Conditions: The administrator may require additional conditions to mitigate adverse effects on the current and surrounding properties, particularly regarding traffic, access, light and glare, dust, and hours of operation. - I. Applicant(s) shall apply for any required building and vendor permits. - J. Aerial fireworks shall not be possessed or sold at any time.
+Proper turn-around and site circulation shall be provided at all times, including signage indicating parking, entrances and exits. - G. Parking areas shall be paved, in vegetative cover, or improved with a dustless material. - H. Conditions: The administrator may require additional conditions to mitigate adverse effects on the current and surrounding properties, particularly regarding traffic, access, light and glare, dust, and hours of operation. - I. Applicant(s) shall apply for any required building and vendor permits. - J. Aerial fireworks shall not be possessed or sold at any time. - K. Christmas tree sales lots shall be removed by January 1. - L. Applicant may stay in an RV during the duration of the use.